-- Download the Peer Tutoring Reference Form, complete applicant and course information, and send to three (3) references; request that references be returned in a sealed envelope or be forwarded directly to the Peer Tutoring Program.
+- Download the Academic Reference Form, complete applicant and course information, and send to two (2) references; request that references be returned in a sealed envelope or be forwarded directly to the Peer Tutoring Program.

 - You may submit your application packet without the reference forms; however, it is best to have the reference forms included.
 Applications will not be reviewed until all materials have been submitted.

-- Submit application, resume, and three (3) completed reference forms to the Learning Assistance Center, Attn: Peer Tutoring Program.
+- Submit application, resume, and two (2) completed reference forms to the Learning Assistance Center, Attn: Peer Tutoring Program.